 Give Everything A Home

 A great tip for eliminating visual clutter and keeping your house clean is to give everything a home.
 This means that every item in your house has a place where it belongs when it’s not in use and everyone knows that place.

 Everything has a place and everyone knows that place.
-There are some obvious ones, like the coat rack or closet for jackets, a bookshelf for books, or the kitchen cabinets for dishes.
+There are some obvious ones, like the coat rack or closet for jackets, a bookshelf for books, under the sink for cleaning products, or the kitchen cabinets for dishes.
 You will probably have to create a home for other items.
 Baskets, like this woven storage basket or this cotton rope basket, are great for putting things away.